Ooid growth: Uniqueness of time-invariant, smooth shapes in 2D: Abstract

 \section{Abstract}

-We investigate steady state solutions of a nonlocal geometric PDE that serves as a simple model of simultaneous contraction and growth of grains called ooids in geosciences.
-As a main result of the paper we demonstrate that the parameters associated with the physical environment determine a unique, steady state solution of the equation among smooth, convex curves embedded in $\xR^2$.
-It is also revealed that any steady state solution possesses D2 symmetry.
+Evolution of planar curves under a nonlocal geometric equation is investigated.
+It models the simultaneous contraction and growth of carbonate particles called ooids in geosciences.
+Using classical ODE results and a bijective mapping we demonstrate that the steady parameters associated with the physical environment determine a unique, time-invariant, compact shape among smooth, convex curves embedded in $\xR^2$.
+It is also revealed that any time-invariant solution possesses $D_2$ symmetry.
+The model predictions remarkably agree with ooid shapes observed in nature.

 \begin{AMS}35Q86, 35B06, 34A26\end{AMS}